uwetom/media-production-worksheets/wk15-using-external-data/using-data-in-unity.md

 ## Use C# to navigate and extract data from JSON

-In the next video I am going to extract information from the JSON data about Near Earth Objects (asteroids) that NASA has designated as hazardous.
+In the next video I am going to add to the ``getData`` script to extract information from the JSON data about Near Earth Objects (asteroids) that NASA has designated as hazardous.
 I want to list all the asteroid names and get their size in km.
 The NASA json data contains all this information.
-Each [near_earth_object](https://raw.githubusercontent.com/uwetom/media-production-worksheets/master/wk15-using-external-data/images/neows-3.png) is classified as ```"is_potentially_hazardous_asteroid": false,``` or ```true```
+Each [near_earth_object](https://raw.githubusercontent.com/uwetom/media-production-worksheets/master/wk15-using-external-data/images/neows-3.png) is classified as ```"is_potentially_hazardous_asteroid": false,``` or ```true```.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMDAyOTcyMzIsLTE1NDMyNTA5MzcsLT
+eyJoaXN0b3J5IjpbNTU1Nzk5MSwtMTU0MzI1MDkzNywtNjcyOD
-Y3MjgzNjAsMTAwNTY2MDc0MiwxNzcyMjE1MjE0LC00ODMzODc5
+M2MCwxMDA1NjYwNzQyLDE3NzIyMTUyMTQsLTQ4MzM4NzksLTkw
-LC05MDgzNDgxMjYsMzM2NjQ0MTQ4LC0xNTU2NDQwOTg4LDUxNT
+ODM0ODEyNiwzMzY2NDQxNDgsLTE1NTY0NDA5ODgsNTE1NTYzNj
-U2MzY3MywtNDEyNzU1NDk1LC0xMzExNzU3MTY2LC04NDE1MDIw
+czLC00MTI3NTU0OTUsLTEzMTE3NTcxNjYsLTg0MTUwMjAzMywt
-MzMsLTExMjA1NDQ5NTEsMTMyNTkwNTE2OCwyMTAyOTUzMjI2LD
+MTEyMDU0NDk1MSwxMzI1OTA1MTY4LDIxMDI5NTMyMjYsMTI4OD
-EyODgzMjQzMDQsLTE5MDQ4ODk1MTQsLTEyOTg0MTM5NjIsOTkx
+MyNDMwNCwtMTkwNDg4OTUxNCwtMTI5ODQxMzk2Miw5OTE5Mjc3
-OTI3N119
+XX0=
 -->